lanafrankle/ackmanlab/_posts/2012-12-10-markdown_cms_dropbox.md

 [slid.es](http://slides.com/)

 Some are trying to emulate the non-linear prezi format.
-Some give traditional slide based formatting to markdown documents
+Some give traditional slide based formatting to markdown documents.

 impress.js